LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 ## Acknowledgements

 This survey would not have been possible without the hard work of many people.
-Besides me (Lea Verou), this includes the rest of the team:
+Besides myself (Lea Verou), this includes the rest of the team:
 - Engineering team: Sacha Greif, Eric Burel
 - UX research & data science team: Shaine Rosewel Matala, Michael Quiapos, Gio Vernell Quiogue
 - Our logo designer, [Chris Kirk-Nielsen](https://chriskirknielsen.com/), who I think surpassed himself with this one!